 Piggybacking on the Three Network, iD Mobile allows you to use your mobile phone as a personal hotspot, but what are the limitations and fair usage limits of the network?

 iD Mobile is a mobile virtual network operator (MVNO) that uses the Three Network as its network provider. iD Mobile offers decent 4G and 3G coverage in the UK, but the network doesn’t have a 5G service yet. iD Mobile allows you to tether freely to compatible devices such as other smartphones, laptops etc. but we strongly recommend you to be careful when you’re sharing your mobile data with others.

-iD Mobile is offering their 36GB plan for just £12 a month!
+iD Mobile is offering 5GB of Data for just £6 a month!
 This represents great value and also comes with unlimited minutes & texts, as well as access to the fastest 5G network in the UK!

 Tethering refers to turning your smartphone into a mobile hotspot, so you can share your mobile data with other compatible devices like laptops or tablets.
 When you turn your phone into a personal hotspot you’ll be using your monthly data allowance.
 The same applies to connected devices, therefore tethering on iD Mobile can use up a lot of data very quickly and may turn out to be very costly.
 We strongly recommend staying on top of how much data you’ve spent when you tether to other devices and take the right precautions to make sure you don’t exceed your data limit.